abingham/emacs-ycmd/README.md

 Alternatively, you can set `ycmd-extra-conf-handler` to control how `ycmd.el` deals with non-whitelisted extra configs.
-By default this is set to `'ask`, it will ask the user each time one is encountered.
+By default this is set to `'ask`, meaning it will ask the user each time one is encountered.
 The other options are `'ignore`, in which case the extra config will be ignored, and `'load`, in which case the extra config will be loaded.